 - Staff must always lock their devices when they are not being used.

 - Keep a log of all company IT equipment that can access your network and regularly check it.

-- Rapidly disable any lost or stolen equipment that can access your network.
+- Immediately disable any lost or stolen equipment that can access your network.

 Control how data is distributed in your business

 - Consider encrypting the hard drives of laptop PCs.
-This ensures thieves will be unable to access the data if they steal the machine.
+This ensures thieves will be unable to access the data if the machine is lost or stolen.

 - Avoid copying important data onto removable media like memory sticks.
 If you have to do this, ensure the data has been encrypted first.

 The biggest risk for most businesses comes from their employees

 Deliberately or accidentally, an employee may:

 - fail to follow security procedures (for example, using another employee's password to save time);